This settlement for a neck injury to our client requiring surgery, caused by a semi-truck accident in Dallas, was $962,500.

 Early on in this Dallas trucking accident case I stressed to the client the importance of making sure any new or increased symptoms were properly documented.
 The client eventually underwent laminectomies at C5-6 for decompression of the thecal sac and exiting nerve roots.

-Her neurosurgeon noted that our client had bilateral foraminal stenosis made symptomatic following the accident.
+Her neurosurgeon noted that our client had bilateral foraminal stenosis made symptomatic following the truck accident.
 When it came time to negotiate the insurance carrier for the trucking company suggested property damage was only moderate and that the force of the impact could not have resulted in the need for surgery.

 I drew the adjuster’s attention to the documented new and increased symptomology.
 I explained that even a moderate wreck could cause an aggravation of a pre-existing condition – especially when our client’s condition previously necessitated major spine surgery.

-The settlement for this personal injury claim involving a spinal injury that required surgery as a result of an 18-Wheeler wreck in Dallas, TX was $962,500.
+The financial compensation for this client who suffered a neck injury requiring surgery after being hit by a commercial truck in Dallas, TX was $962,500.00.
 Attorney fees were $250,153.75.
 Case expenses were $251.21.
-After paying medical providers, the client’s net settlement was $378,328.37.
+After paying medical bills and liens, the client’s net recovery was $378,328.37.

 Find more examples of spine injury settlements here.

 Dallas, TX 75207